olavloite/smartcommit/README.md

 * Transactions are less likely to deadlock and/or to be aborted, as the application will require both less transactions and shorter transactions.
 This effect is especially noticeable in cloud databases such as Google Cloud Spanner.
 * PostgreSQL specific: If you use PostgreSQL in combination with PgBouncer in [Transaction pooling mode](https://www.pgbouncer.org/features.html), you will be able to achieve a much higher reuse of the backend PostgreSQL connections, as there will be a lot less (long-running) transactions.

+## What are the Drawbacks?

+* Read operations that are executed before write operations in a transaction, are executed outside of the transaction.
+That effectively means that those read operations will always have transaction isolation level READ_COMMITTED, regardless of the isolation level that has been set for the JDBC connection.

+Note that many relational databases already use READ_COMMITTED as the default isolation level, which means that unless you have specifically chosen a different isolation level, the isolation level of those read operations will still be the same as without the Smart Commit driver.
+The following databases use READ_COMMITTED by default (at the time of writing):
+* PostgreSQL
+* Microsoft SQL Server
+* Oracle

+Note that MySQL uses REPEATABLE_READ its default isolation level.

 ## How Does it Work?

 The Smart Commit JDBC Driver is a simple wrapper around any other JDBC driver, so you can use it with any JDBC driver available.
 The only things that you need to change are: